 In Asia, the lack of sustainability of fixed foreign exchange rates has gained new relevance with the events in South East Asia in the latter part of 1997, where currency after currency was devalued against the US dollar, leaving other fixed exchange rates in particular in South America also looking very vulnerable.

 While commercial companies have had to face a much more volatile currency environment in recent years, investors and financial institutions have discovered a new playground.
-The Forex exchange market initially worked under the central banks and the governmental institutions but later on it accommodated the various institutions, at present it also includes the dot com booms and the world wide web.
+The foreign exchange market initially worked under the central banks and the governmental institutions but later on it accommodated the various institutions, at present it also includes the dot com booms and the world wide web.
 The size of the Forex market now dwarfs any other investment market.
 The foreign exchange market is the largest financial market in the world.
 Approximately 1.9 trillion dollars are traded daily in the foreign exchange market.
-It is estimated that more than USD 1,200 Billion are traded every day.
 It can be said easily that Forex market is a lucrative opportunity for the modern day savvy investor.

 by Divyansh Sharma